C00MAR/Portfolio/README.md

-# Launch the Portfolio locally:
+# Launch the Portfolio locally :
 - Download from the repo the files in zip.
 - Simply unzip and launch the index.html file in your browser
 - Please ensure that the files are all in the same folder and are not moved or deleted

+# Deployment & Extensions :
+The development of the site was done with Vercel App.
+In parallel the use of Checkly and meercode to manage / monitor the site.
+CodeFactor and Rollbar are also installed to fix CSS and/or JS.

 ## This FrontEnd Portfolio is a project that starts on 09/27. <br>